-PUBLIC COMMENT PERIOD: METRO CG 2024-2027 TRANS-PORTATION IMPROVEMENT PROGRAM (TIP) The Fargo-Moothead Metropolitan Caunal of Governments (Metro COG) is opening a public comment pariod for the development of its 2024-2027 Transportation Improve-ment Program (TIP).
-Metro COG is releasing a draft version of the TIP that includes all federally funded and locally funded regionally significant multi-model transportation projects that will occur in fleetral fiscal year 2024 through 2027.
-A draft version of the TIP will be available for review on Metro COG's website www.fm-metrocog.org/TIP on June 14, 2023.
-The draft will be presented at the Metro COG Policy Board Meeting on June 15, 2023.
-All comments re-ceived during the public comment per-roid will be considered and presented to the Policy Board provided presented to the Policy Board provided presented to the Policy Board provided period 2024-2027 TIP, entatively schedded for Thursday, August 17, 2023 at 1:00 pm.
+PUBLIC COMMENT PERIOD:

+METRO COS 2224-2927 TRANSPORTATION IMPROVEMENT

+PROGRAM (TIP)

+The Fargo-Moorhead Metropolitan

+Caunal of Governments (Metro

+COG) is opening a public comment

+period for the development of its

+2024-2027 Transportstoin improvement Program (TIP).
+Metro COG is

+releasing a draft version of the TIP

+that includes all federally funded and

+locally funded regionally significant

+multi-model transportstoin projects

+that will occur in federal fiscall year

+2024 through 2027.
+A draft version of

+the TIP will be available for review on

+Metro COG Policy Board Meeting on

+June 15, 2023.
+All comments received during the public comment period

+will be considered and presented

+to the Policy Board prior to the closing of the public comment period will be considered and presented

+to the Policy Board prior to the closing of the public comment period and

+accepting of the Final Metro COG

+2024-2027 TIP, legislatively scheduled

+for Thursday, August 17, 2023 at 4:00 pri.

+Metro COG will hold a public input